felixknox/single.js/README.md

 =========================

 a simple UI-less framework for single page applications/websites.<br>
-<i>you won't find a framework that let's you setup a huge site structure and indivual page implementaiton as quick as this ;)</i>
+<i>you won't find a framework that let's you setup a huge site structure and individual page implementation as quick as this ;)</i>

 ## Installation